 Sometimes even the best treatments are not enough to stop cancer.
 Your child's cancer may have become resistant to anti-cancer drugs.
-It may have come back or kept growing despite treatment.
+It may have come back or kept growing despite several rounds of treatment.
 This can be a difficult time for you and your family as you make decisions about ongoing treatment and what comes next.

 What it Means When Treatment Stops Working

 It is not always clear when to stop treatment directed at the cancer.
 If the first treatment did not work, doctors often try several different approaches.
 Usually, the chance of success goes down with each new line of treatment.
 Your family and child's health care providers may need to decide whether further treatment directed at the cancer is worth the side effects it causes your child, including pain and discomfort.
 Treatment for side effects and for the pain associated with the cancer and its complications never ends.

 What Happens Next